-This Chapter based on the paper [2] "A Computational Study of Matrix Decomposition Methods for Compression of Pre-trained Transformers", [3] "Transformers compression: A study of matrix decomposition methods using Fisher information". (cf. Section "Publications" on page 4).
+This Chapter based on the paper "A Computational Study of Matrix Decomposition Methods for Compression of Pre-trained Transformers" (cf. Section "Publications" at page 4).

 Since the performance of large language models has advanced jointly with its size, there has been growing interest in developing techniques to compress these models while maintaining their effectiveness.